Haccp Training - What is Haccp?

 This notice cancels and replaces the notice relating to the same subject published in the Official Journal of 24 November 1993.

-In view of the provisions of Regulations (EC) No 852/2004 of 29 April 2004 on the hygiene of foodstuffs and No 183/2005 (EC) of 12 January 2005 on the hygiene of animal feed, all professional organisations in the human and animal feed sectors are encouraged by the Ministers responsible for Agriculture, Consumer Affairs and Health to develop, disseminate and assist in the implementation of guides to good hygiene practices and the application of HACCP principles.
+Having regard to the provisions of Regulations (EC) No 852/2004 of 29 April 2004 on the hygiene of foodstuffs and No 183/2005 (EC) of 12 January 2005 on the hygiene of feed for animals, all professional organizations in the human food and animal feed sectors are encouraged by the Ministers responsible for agriculture, consumer affairs and health to develop, disseminate and assist in the implementation of guides to good hygiene practices and the application of HACCP principles.

-Guides to good hygiene practices and the application of HACCP principles should cover, on the one hand, all foodstuffs, plant, mineral and animal, as well as animal feed at all stages of the food chain, including the primary production stage and the stage of feeding food-producing animals, and, on the other hand, all physical, chemical and biological hazards, including allergenic ingredients accidentally present in foodstuffs.
+Guides to good hygiene practices and the application of HACCP principles should cover, on the one hand, all foodstuffs, plant, mineral and animal, as well as animal feed at all stages of the food chain, including the primary production stage and including the stage of feeding food-producing animals, and, on the other hand, all hazards, physical, chemical and biological, including allergenic ingredients that are inadvertently present in foodstuffs.

-A guide to good hygiene practices and the application of HACCP principles is a reference document , of voluntary application, designed by a professional branch for professionals in its sector.
+A guide to good hygiene practices and the application of HACCP principles is a reference document , for voluntary application, designed by a professional branch for professionals in its sector.

-It brings together the recommendations which, at the stages of the food chain and for the foodstuffs or animal feed to which it relates, must assist in compliance with the hygiene rules laid down, as the case may be, by Articles 3, 4 and 5 of Regulation (EC) No 852/2004, where applicable, the provisions of Regulation (EC) No 853/2004 or Articles 4, 5 and 6 of Regulation (EC) No 183/2005, including their annexes, and assist in the application of HACCP principles.
+It brings together the recommendations which, at the stages of the food chain and for the foodstuffs or feedstuffs which it concerns, should help to comply with the hygiene rules laid down as appropriate by Articles 3, 4 and 5 of Regulation (EC) No 852/2004, where applicable, the provisions of Regulation (EC) No 853/2004 or Articles 4, 5 and 6 of Regulation (EC) No 183/2005, including their annexes, and help to apply the HACCP principles.

-It is carried out in consultation with the other parties concerned (other partners in the sector, consumer associations, control administrations).
+It is carried out in consultation with other stakeholders (other partners in the sector, consumer associations, regulatory authorities).

-A guide usually only covers certain stages of the food chain.
+A guide typically only covers certain stages of the food chain.

-However, if justified by arguments, a guide may also only take into account one type of danger, but in this case, the professional who applies it must also control the other types of dangers either by developing the necessary measures himself or by using another guide dealing with these other types of dangers in a complementary manner.
+However, if arguments justify it, a guide may also only take into account one type of hazard, but, in this case, the professional who applies it must also master the other types of hazards either by developing the necessary measures himself, or by using another guide that deals in a complementary way with these other types of hazards.

-It may also propose recommendations for the establishment of traceability as well as for the determination of durability dates and storage or use conditions, and any other recommendations relating to the safety or wholesomeness of foodstuffs and/or animal feed.
+It can also propose recommendations for the implementation of traceability as well as for the determination of durability dates and conditions of storage or use, and any other recommendation relating to the safety or wholesomeness of food and/or animal feed.

 The guides are developed at the national level:

-- either within professional organizations in liaison, where appropriate, with technical centers;
+• either within professional organizations in conjunction, where appropriate, with technical centers;

 The following elements are taken into account in their development:

-- for foodstuffs: the objectives and essential requirements of Articles 3, 4 and 5 of Regulation (EC) No 852/2004 and its Annexes and, where applicable, of Regulation (EC) No 853/2004.
-In particular, where they concern primary production and related operations listed in Annex I to Regulation (EC) No 852/2004, the preparation of the guide shall take into account the recommendations set out in Part B of that Annex I;
+• for foodstuffs: the objectives and essential requirements of Articles 3, 4 and 5 of Regulation (EC) No 852/2004 and its annexes and, where applicable, of Regulation (EC) No 853/2004.
+In particular, where they concern primary production and related operations listed in Annex I to Regulation (EC) No 852/2004, the preparation of the guide takes into account the recommendations contained in Part B of that Annex I;

-- for feed: the objectives and essential requirements of Articles 4, 5 and 6 of Regulation (EC) No 183/2005 and its Annexes.
-In particular, where they concern primary production and related operations listed in Annex I to Regulation (EC) No 183/2005, the preparation of the guide shall take into account the recommendations set out in Part B of that Annex I, and where it concerns the feeding of food-producing animals, the preparation of the guide shall take into account the recommendations set out in Annex III;
+• for animal feed: the objectives and essential requirements of Articles 4, 5 and 6 of Regulation (EC) No 183/2005 and its annexes.
+In particular, where they concern primary production and related operations listed in Annex I to Regulation (EC) No 183/2005, the preparation of the guide takes into account the recommendations in Part B of that Annex I, and where it concerns the feeding of food-producing animals, the preparation of the guide takes into account the recommendations in Annex III;

-- any related Community or national regulations having an impact on food hygiene;
+• any related community or national regulations that may have repercussions on food hygiene;

-The guides are validated by the ministers responsible for agriculture, consumer affairs, and health.
-They ensure that their content can be implemented in the sectors for which they are intended.
+The guides are approved by the ministers responsible for agriculture, consumer affairs, and health.
+They ensure that their content can be put into practice in the sectors for which they are intended.

 Prior to their validation:

-The guides are submitted by the ministers for scientific advice by the French Food Safety Agency (AFSSA).
-It assesses the capacity of the proposed recommendations:
+The guidelines are submitted by the ministers to the French Agency for Food Safety (AFSSA) for scientific review.
+The AFSSA assesses the suitability of the proposed recommendations:

-- for the foodstuffs and hazards concerned, to enable compliance with the hygiene rules laid down in Articles 3, 4 and 5 of Regulation (EC) No 852/2004, including its Annexes, and, where appropriate, the provisions of Regulation (EC) No 853/2004 and to assist in the application of HACCP principles;
+• for the foodstuffs and hazards concerned, to enable compliance with the hygiene rules laid down in Articles 3, 4 and 5 of Regulation (EC) No 852/2004, including its annexes, and, where appropriate, the provisions of Regulation (EC) No 853/2004 and to assist in the application of the HACCP principles;

-Publicity of the validation of the guides is ensured by a notice published in the Official Journal of the French Republic.
+The validation of the guides is publicized by a notice published in the Official Journal of the French Republic.

-Compliance by professional operators with the recommendations of validated guides is a preferred means of proving compliance with the obligations of Regulations (EC) No 852/2004, No 853/2004 and No 183/2005.
+Compliance by professional operators with the recommendations of validated guides is a preferred means of justifying compliance with the obligations of regulations (EC) no 852/2004, no 853/2004 and no 183/2005.

-The guides are revised, particularly when scientific, technological, or regulatory developments make it necessary.
-The revision is initiated by professionals.
-If necessary, the ministers responsible for agriculture, consumer affairs, or health notify professionals of the need to revise them, if necessary, on the proposal of the AFSSA.
+The guidelines are revised particularly when scientific, technological, or regulatory developments make it necessary.
+The revision process is initiated by professionals.
+When needed, the ministers responsible for agriculture, consumer affairs, or health notify professionals of the need for revision, potentially based on a proposal from the French Agency for Food Safety (AFSSA).

-Validated guides are communicated to the European Commission.
+The approved guidelines are submitted to the European Commission.

-The guides drawn up in accordance with Directive 93/43/EEC remain applicable provided that they are compatible with the objectives of Regulation (EC) No 852/2004.
+The guidelines drawn up in accordance with Directive 93/43/EEC remain applicable provided that they are compatible with the objectives of Regulation (EC) No 852/2004.

 Find all service kitchen products, materials, disinfection, hygiene plans on our site.